-Study tracks factors linked to creation of accountable care organizationsOctober 7th, 2013 in Health /
+Study tracks factors linked to creation of accountable care organizationsOctober 7, 2013 in Medicine & Health / Health

 Regions of the U.S. where doctors and hospitals are consolidated into large networks are more likely to have accountable care organizations, medical practice structures intended to improve medical care and cut costs, according to a new RAND Corporation study.